This page contains affiliate links. Far Cornel may earn a commission if you buy through them, at no extra cost to you.

 Introduction to Landing Nets

 Beyond just landing the fish, modern nets are designed with conservation and sustainability in mind.
-The growing shift towards catch and release fishing in Australia means that protecting the fish’s delicate slime coat and scales is more important than ever before.
+The growing shift towards catch and release fishing means that protecting the fish’s delicate slime coat and scales is more important than ever before.
 Upgrading your fishing gear with a high-quality, fish-friendly net is a smart, responsible move for any angler who cares about the future of our waterways.
+Have a quick look at the current and most recent options on Amazon for the fishing landing nets.

 Why Rubber Nets are Better for Catch and Release